-Jonathan Puckey is a graphic designer based
+Jonathan Puckey is an interactive designer based

 in Amsterdam, the Netherlands.

 “You know,” said Ninheimer, “I’ll tell you–just to watch it do you no good at all.
 You can’t understand human motivation.
 You can only understand your damned machines because you’re a machine yourself, with skin on.”

 He was breathing hard and there was no hesitation in his speech, no searching for precision.